Skip to content

 Identity and Keycloak Resources

-Users listed under spec.users must already exist in Keycloak.
+When Keycloak-managed access is used, users listed under spec.users must already exist in Keycloak.

-• A Group for the datalab
+• Groups for the datalab and datalab administrators

 • Group memberships for the listed users